 Eat well: A balanced diet that is good for your physical wellbeing is also good for your mental wellbeing.
 Your brain needs a mix of nutrients to stay healthy and function well.
+Read our healthy eating guide here.

-Avoid alcohol: The numbing effects of drinking are only temporary and can often lead to mental health issues.
+Avoid alcohol: The numbing effects of drinking are only temporary.
 It's advised that if you do drink, that you stay within the governing bodies recommended unit guidelines.